 Some individuals seek counselling to help with feelings of anxiety and low self-esteem.
 Although you may want to accept yourself, some find this is difficult and your way of thinking and feeling may impact on your life, and relationships with others.
 Counselling can help you explore blocks to self-esteem and teach you practical ways to make your happiness a priority.

-Others look for support at times off distress.
-Major life events such as bereavement, divorce, separation, terminal illness, job loss or retirement can cause extreme distress.
+Major life events such as bereavement, divorce, separation, terminal illness, job loss or retirement can feel hard to cope with.
 Counselling aims to provide support to help you deal with the vast array of feelings which you may be experiencing, and support you adjust to the changes in your life.

 The challenges of family and other relationships are frequent reasons that people seek counselling.
 Counselling can help you strengthen and develop your communication skills and look at ways to resolve conflict in your relationships.

 Perhaps you simply want to find meaning in life and understand why you feel the way you do.
 Having self- awareness can help you take control of your life and enables you to take a more active role in your relationships, career plans and personal goals.

 I provide a safe, non-judgmental, confidential environment from where you can talk about anything you want, however difficult.
 I will listen carefully and non-judgmentally, with respect, in complete confidence.
 Together we may explore what is troubling you, and begin to find a way for you to reach your own decisions and make your own choices.
 Counselling isn’t about me giving you solutions or advice, but empowering you to make the changes you need and want for yourself .

 People arrange sessions with me to address a wide range of issues.

 Here are some of the issues that can be supported through counselling:

 Grief and Loss

 Major life transitions such as: having children, illness, Redundancy, retirement and ageing